MADI-Project/MADI-Project/README.md

 - The **transcribed text**, and
 - The **emotional state**

-…to generate a fully local, privacy-preserving, and emotionally aligned answer.
+to generate a fully local, privacy-preserving, and emotionally aligned answer.

 ---